raffraffraff/hiera_aws_ssm_parameter_store/README.md

 ```
 go build -o aws_ssm_parameter
 ```
-To add theplugin to Hiera, you need to configure a `plugindir` in your `hiera.yaml` and copy the go bin to that directory.
+To add theplugin to Hiera, create a "plugin" directory in your Hiera project and copy the bin to that it.
 See [Extending Hiera](https://github.com/lyraproj/hiera#Extending-Hiera) for more information.

 ### A Note about debugging
 When debugging remotely from an IDE like JetBrains goland, use `-gcflags 'all=N -l'` to ensure that all symbols are present in the